lukaszplawiak/ProjectManagementApp2/README.md

 ## General info
-A simple application that is an extension of the popular ToDoApp-style application, that allows you to create, edit and delete projects, then create tasks assigned to a given project, edit, delete and complete previously created tasks.
+A simple application that is an extension of the popular ToDoApp-style application, that allows you to create, edit and delete projects, then create tasks assigned to a given project, edit, delete and toggle previously created tasks.
 After completing all tasks assigned to the project, the project automatically changes its state to the finished one.